elliottthomlison/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-Tweeter was built in order to practice HTML, CSS, JS, jQuery and Ajax front-end skills, and NodeJS, Express and MongoDB back-end skills.
+It is the second project that is built during the Lighthouse Labs Web Development Bootcamp.
+Tweeter takes in the input of the user and prints it out, resembling Twitter in the process.
+Tweeter was built in order to practice HTML, CSS, JS, jQuery and Ajax front-end skills, along with NodeJS, Express and MongoDB back-end skills.
+Difficulties arose from inexperience and the use of new tools, the use of a tool to dynamically print the time of each tweet, for example.

 ## Final Product